-Our Projects Under the Quisqueya/Kiskeya Program Focus on One Caribbean Island
+Under the Quisqueya/Kiskeya Program Focuses on One Caribbean Island

 Quisqueya, in Spanish, or Kiskeya, in Haitian Creole, is the indigenous name for the island of Hispaniola before it was colonized by the French and the Spanish.
 EAF's Quiskeya/Kiskeya Program advances energy access on the island where there exists the greatest number of people in the Americas without access to modern energy.
 Complicated by the long history of conflicts between the two nations that inhabit the island; Haiti and the Dominican Republic.
 In the international news we can see that conflicts continue to this day related to the complicated status of Haitians and people of Haitian decent living in the Dominican Republic.
 By supporting Dominicans and Haitians collective efforts to use solar PV technology to reduce energy poverty, create job opportunities, and improve education, EAF aims to help rise above the bi-national conflicts by fostering positive cross-border collaborations.
 The Quisqueya/Kiskeya Program seeks to draw upon the human talent and abundant solar resource available across the island.